Camezza/node-line3/README.md

 */

 iterate(length) // Returns a sequence of linear intercepts seperated by a length. "length" is a number specifying the distance between intercepts. convert(constants, currentIndex, newIndex) // Determines value conversions for constants sitting on a line. "constants" is an array of numbers. "currentIndex" and "newIndex" specify the axis to convert from/to, being any combination of concatenated 'x', 'y' or 'z' strings.
+Returns an array of numbers or null values if a constant cannot be determined (no change in axis, etc)
 ```

 ## Notes